-From April 18 to 22, Seventh Row will be celebrating the release of Louder Than Bombs with a new feature on the film each day.
-This is the first of five features.
+This interview is part of our week-long celebration of Louder than Bombs.
+Read our Special Issue on Trier’s next film, Thelma.
+Read our guide to the films of Joachim Trier.
 Read part 2 of the interview here.
 Read our review of the film here.
 Read our interview with cinematographer Jakob Ihre here.
 Read our essay on exile in Oslo, August 31st and Louder Than Bombs here.

 Ever since the world premiere of Louder Than Bombs at the Cannes Film Festival in May, I’ve been enthusing over Joachim Trier’s complex family drama.
 This dense film plays with form in exciting new ways, and it takes multiple viewings to really appreciate just how smart and innovative it is.

 Set three years after the death of Isabelle Reed (Isabelle Huppert), a renowned war photographer, Louder Than Bombs finds Isabelle’s widower and two sons excavating the past to deal with their grief — or not deal with it, as the case may be.
 A retrospective exhibit of her work is the catalyst for a family reunion: her eldest son Jonah (Jesse Eisenberg), a new father terrified of this responsibility, returns home to visit his father Gene (Gabriel Byrne) and younger brother Conrad (Devin Druid).
 Going home forces Jonah and his family to come to terms with their grief.